 Make It Easy on Yourself

-All you have to do is arrange your furniture…that’s easy in this 3 bedroom, 2 bath beauty with its wide open floor plan.
+All you have to do is arrange your furniture…that’s easy in this 3 bedroom, 2 bath beauty with its wide open floor plan, new carpet and freshly painted interior.
 Spend evenings in front of the fireplace in the Great Room off the kitchen.
 Or relax on the huge backyard deck.
-The entire interior has fresh paint and new carpeting and there have been several updates to the mechanics of this home.
+The list price includes paying off the street assessments making this home a terrific value!
 To view this house for sale in Morris, MN call American Eagle Realty today at 320.589.4200 to set up your showing.

 From Wikipedia, the free encyclopedia

 Morris is a city in Stevens County, Minnesota, United States.
 The population was 5,286 at the 2010 census.
 It is the county seat.

 Economically, the community is surrounded by some of the richest agricultural lands in the country and agribusiness is a major contributor to the local economy.

 Morris was platted in 1869, and named for Charles A. Morris, a railroad official.
 A post office has been in operation at Morris since 1871.
 Morris was incorporated as a city in 1902.

 On July 9, 1975, Morris was the site of the largest earthquake of the last century in the state, rated at 4.6 in magnitude.
 Eighteen years later, on June 4, 1993, another quake slightly shook the community.
 This one measured 4.1 in magnitude and ranks as the third-largest earthquake in Minnesota of the 1900s.